Date Policy approved by Board of Directors: 23rd March 2021

-The aims of the Accessibility Plan are to ensure that Bishop Luffa School continues to work towards increasing the accessibility of provision for all pupils, staff and visitors to the school.
+The aims of the Accessibility Plan are to ensure that Bishop Luffa School continues to work towards increasing the accessibility of provision for all students, staff and visitors to the school.
 The Accessibility Plan will contain relevant actions to:

 - improve access to the physical environment of the school, adding specialist facilities as necessary.
 This covers improvements to the physical environment of the school and physical aids to access education.

-- increase access to the curriculum for pupils with a disability, expanding the curriculum as necessary to ensure that pupils with a disability are as, equally, prepared for life as are the able‐bodied pupils.
+- increase access to the curriculum for pupils with a disability, expanding the curriculum as necessary to ensure that students with a disability are as, equally, prepared for life as are the able‐bodied pupils.
 This covers teaching and learning and the wider curriculum of the school such as participation in after‐school clubs, leisure and cultural activities or school visits.
-It also covers the provision of specialist aids and equipment, which may assist these pupils in accessing the curriculum.
+It also covers the provision of specialist aids and equipment, which may assist these students in accessing the curriculum.

-- improve the delivery of written and electronic information to pupils, staff, parents and visitors with disabilities.
+- improve the delivery of written and electronic information to students, staff, parents and visitors with disabilities.
 Examples might include handouts, timetables, textbooks and information about the school and school events.
 The information should be made available in various preferred formats within a reasonable time frame.

 Action Plans are maintained, relating to these key aspects of accessibility and showing how the School will address the priorities identified.
 These plans will be reviewed and adjusted on an annual basis.
 New plans will be drawn up every three years.